 Let the Rockfish Rest

 Once the fish cooks through, place it on top of a paper towel to dry off the oil.
-Once the oil has dripped, cover it, or wrap it with aluminum foil and let it rest for 5 minutes.
+Once the oil has dripped, cover it, or wrap it in foil and let it rest for 5 minutes.

 Letting the rockfish rest for a while will bring back the juices to the meat.
 Therefore, when the fish is well-rested, the meat will be more tender once you serve it.